 Just as you continuously train your sales reps in customer communications, your chatbot messaging needs to be regularly refined too.
 Pay attention to your customers’ fluctuating pain points, needs, buying behaviour, etc, and revise your messaging accordingly.

 A live chat eCommerce conversion strategy isn’t about pushing the hard sell.
-In fact, it’s quite the opposite.
+It’s quite the opposite.

 Live chat increases sales by putting the customer experience at the heart of online shopping.
 It eliminates many of the obstacles and distractions that commonly prevent conversions and delivers aspects that create fundamentally positive customer experiences, such as speed, availability, and proactiveness.

-And remember, increasing conversions is just one of many benefits of live chat for eCommerce businesses.
-So, while you’re refining your live chat messaging to increase conversions, you can also be building trust, improving customer support, and collecting valuable customer data.
+Remember, increasing conversions is just one of many benefits of live chat for eCommerce businesses.
+So, while you’re refining your live chat messaging to increase conversions, you can also build trust, improve customer support, and collect valuable customer data.